6 Alternatives to Creating a Vision Board

 Here are the links mentioned in the video: Join the free 5-day manifestation course or download the free vision board kit.

 A few months ago, I moved into my new apartment.
 At that time, I was just in the middle of two vision boards (I love to update my vision boards regularly), and since my husband was already holding the drill in his hand, I asked him to hang up the frame for our new dream board.

-Two months later and I just realized, there is still the empty frame hanging on our bedroom wall.
+Two months later, I just realized there is still the empty frame hanging on our bedroom wall.

 I don’t know if it’s because I’m writing my new book and I’m working very long hours (aka hustle mode) or because I’m really happy with myself and the world right now.

-Tell me, my friend, do you also have a busy life and just no time to cut out pictures and get super creative in designing a dream board?
+Tell me, my friend, do you also have a pretty busy life and just no time to cut out pictures and get super creative in designing a dream board?

-And still, you want to manifest your dream life and use some powerful Law of Attraction tool to attract the life you love?
+But do you still want to manifest your dream life and use this powerful Law of Attraction tool to attract the life you love?